swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 When they arrived at  my home I asked them to remain in bed, and they were astonished that during  their fast they developed symptoms of elimination they they had never

-70</p>
+70

-    <p>&nbsp;experienced at home.
+    &nbsp;experienced at home.
 For example :  darkened urine, headaches, a bitter taste in the mouth, etc.

 If a subject remains  in bed from the beginning of his fast, he observes that he no longer has the  strength either to walk, or run.
 He is afraid of “getting rusty” and thinks it  is a good thing to move around a little.
 This is a serious mistake.